Zowe-Java-SDK/ZosShell/README.md

 This project demostrates the usage of the Zowe Java SDK located here https://github.com/zowe/zowe-client-java-sdk.

-Project provides a shell GUI command prompt that allows you to manipulate datasets and its members.
+Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
 The shell performs linux like commands:

     cat
     cd